arbelkf/GemAI/README.md

 **ModelBaseRankingLab** – utils for searching for the best predictor

 **Predict** -  the predictor
-* **PredictTicker** – predict specific stock and returns also confusion matraix
+* **PredictTicker** – predicts specific stock and returns also confusion matraix
-* **PredictAll** – runs predict on all the stocks from Nasdaq(ndx) **PredictSpikes** – predictor that uses the spike strategy **PredictCompose** – predictor that runs throw all stocks in the Nasdaq index
+* **PredictAll** – runs predict on all the stocks from Nasdaq(ndx) **PredictSpikes** – predictors that uses the spike strategy **PredictCompose** – predictors that runs throw all stocks in the Nasdaq index

-Future improvement - adding text analysis (NLTK) to news about stocks to help predict future values can help create a more accurate predictor
+### Future improvement - adding text analysis (NLTK) to news about stocks to help predict future values can help create a more accurate predictor